dell/karavi-authorization/docs/GETTING_STARTED_GUIDE.md

 ## Configuring CSI Driver with Authorization

-Given a setup where kubernetes, a storage system, CSI driver, and karavi authorization are deployed.
-Follow the steps below to fully configure CSI Driver with authorization
+Given a setup where Kubernetes, a storage system, CSI driver, and Karavi Authorization are deployed. onFollow the steps below to configure the the CSI Driver with Authorization
 <details>
   <summary> Configure Authorization host</summary>
-  Run the following commands in the Authorization host
+  Run the following commands on the Authorization host

   ```console
   # Specify any desired name